 Plant-Based Diet Benefits for the Heart

 Heart disease is the leading cause of death for adults in the United States.
-The American Heart Association estimates that cardiovascular disease accounts for one of every three deaths in the U.S. A diet high in fat, sugar and salt has been linked to an increased risk of high cholesterol, hypertension, obesity and diabetes, which are risk factors for heart disease.
+The Centers for Disease Control and Prevention (CDC) estimates that cardiovascular disease accounts for one of every four deaths in the U.S. A diet high in fat, sugar and salt has been linked to an increased risk of high cholesterol, hypertension, obesity and diabetes, which are risk factors for heart disease.

 Adopting a plant-based diet can reduce the risk of developing heart disease and associated risk factors, the Mayo Clinic reports.
 Most plant-based foods, in their natural state, are low in saturated fat.
 In addition many plant foods are sources of healthier polyunsaturated and monounsaturated fats.

 People who eat a plant-based diet might have an overall lower risk of all inflammation-related diseases, including heart disease, because plants are high in powerful antioxidants called polyphenols.
 According to the journal Oxidative Medicine and Cellular Longevity, including polyphenols in a diet helps to reduce the risks for hypertension, diabetes and obesity.

 Because most animal-based proteins are complete sources of protein (meaning they contain all nine essential amino acids), many people are concerned about how to get enough protein while following a plant-based eating plan.
 Plant-based sources typically do not contain all nine essential amino acids, meaning that eating a combination of protein-containing plant foods is necessary to get a complete protein.